JorjMcKie/Prime-numbers/README.md

 ## Contains
 * **primzahl.py:** A cli demo script to invoke prime number methods and display their results.
 These function are prime factorization and calculating a number's subsequent prime or prime twin.
 Whenever possible, just hitting ENTER uses last function's output as input.
 So ENTER will continue to show primes (prime twins) in ascending order.

 * **primes.py:** Contains class definition for prime number calculations.
 Can be used independently from the rest of the other files.
 Loading stored, previously calculated prime numbers is done during import of the file.
 So the primes array is available on a class basis, i.e. across all created objects.
 Updating and saving this array will be done by all objects independently thus making results available to all objects.
-There is a built-in limit of how many primes will be saved to disk.
+There is a built-in limit on the largest prime saved to disk.
 This limit can be overwritten during object creation.

 * **primzahl.json:** Ddefines message translations from English to another language (optional) for the cli script **primzahl.py**.
 If missing, English will be used.